everymind/DearNeuroscience/index.md

 This event will be held on **Friday, 24 May 2019, from noon to 5pm at the [Sainsbury Wellcome Centre for Neural Circuits and Behaviour](https://goo.gl/maps/BtRHagPzAuF2)**.
 We want to explore questions from YOU about our abilities to not only move, touch, and feel the world around us, but also [to sense our own body's movement and position in the world](https://en.wikipedia.org/wiki/Proprioception).

 This event will be a festival-style gathering, with performances, interactive installations, small-group discussions, games, workshops, and more!
-Feel free to drop in for one or two activities or stay for the whole 5 hours.
+Feel free to drop in for one or two activities or stay for the whole 5 hours - a detailed schedule will be posted here soon.
 School groups and families are more than welcome!

 # What is "Dear Neuroscience"?